ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 val x : int = 3
 ```

-Note that the parsetree is an internal representation of the code that happens
+Note that the Parsetree is an internal representation of the code that happens
 before typing the program, so an ill-typed program can be rewritten.
 The
 internal representation after the typing is called the `Typedtree`, and it can be
 inspected using the `-dtypedtree` option of `ocaml` and `utop`.
 In what follows,